FreeCAD/FreeCAD-documentation/wiki/Macro_Python_Assistant_Window.md

 -   closing the PAW will cause the contents to be written to file and the window will close - there is no Dialog asking whether to save or not
 -   however there is a Dialog asking whether to save if FreeCAD is quit (Menu-\>Quit FreeCAD) with unsaved changes in thePAW

-Most of the functionality for the PAW is provided by the contextual menu, the options are   *
+Most of the functionality for the PAW is provided by the contextual menu, the options are:

 -   Copy
     - provide the standard Copy function